pth1209/culinary_fitness_tracker/README.md

-# Recipes and Calorie logging website
+# Gastronomix - culinary fitness tracker

 ### Dependencies to install for backend